Crown of sonnets: Heroic crown of crowns

+Een kruisweg van alledaags leed was the first crown of crowns in Dutch literature, other Dutch crown of crowns are e.g. Dichter bij het eind, 't Is egoïstisch, maar 't is mooi geweest, Ik maak er gauw een eind aan, en ik kom, Met rasse schreden naar het laatste feest, and Zo feestend leef ik naar het einde toe by Olax.
+Evi Aarens is, after Olax, the second individual poet who wrote a Dutch crown of crowns.
+In 2021 she published Disoriëntaties, a crown of crowns about the history of mankind.

 Bas Jongenelen and Martijn Neggers claimed to have written the first crown of crowns of sonnets in 2016: Een kruisweg van alledaags leed.
 14 crowns made 14 Mastersonnets.
 These Mastersonnets are a crown on their own, generating another Mastersonnet, which is called the Grandmastersonnet.
 But their claim is false.
-The first crown of crowns ever was written by Mitja Šarabon in Slovenia in 1971: Sonetni venec sonetnih vencev.
-Een kruisweg van alledaags leed was the first crown of crowns in Dutch literature, other Dutch crown of crowns are e.g. Dichter bij het eind, 't Is egoïstisch, maar 't is mooi geweest, Ik maak er gauw een eind aan, en ik kom, Met rasse schreden naar het laatste feest, and Zo feestend leef ik naar het einde toe by Olax.
-Evi Aarens is, after Olax, the second individual poet who wrote a Dutch crown of crowns.
-In 2021 she published Disoriëntaties, a crown of crowns about the history of mankind.